Learn how to make gorgeous marbled autumn leaf crafts and ornaments with polymer clay with these easy fall clay ideas.

 - Place marbled clay fall leaves on a baking sheet lined with parchment paper.

-- We cooked our fall leaf crafts for 15-20 minutes @275 degrees.
+- I cooked the fall leaf crafts in the photographs for 15-20 minutes at 275°F.

-- Use oven-bake clay bond and glaze to seal and protect polyform clay autumn leaves if desired.
-This step is optional — the leaves pictured do not have a glaze applied.
+- Use oven-bake clay bond and glaze to seal and preserve polymer clay autumn leaves if desired.

 Use the ideas below to make more autumn leaf crafts.
-Try any of the fun DIY fall home decor ideas listed below!
+Try any of the fun DIY fall home decor ideas listed below:

-- Stamp fall leaves, or, use a white
+- Use a white

-or gold fine tip paint pen
+or fine-tip gold paint pen

 Related: Clay Gratitude Leaves Thanksgiving Craft

-How to Make Marbled Clay Autumn Leaves: Step by Step Photo Tutorial
+How to Make Marbled Clay Autumn Leaves: Step-by-Step Photo Tutorial

 Related: Nature Crafts and Nature Activities That Use Natural Materials